cuarcuar/Cesar98/README.md

 <h3 align="center"> Hi there I'm Cesar, hope you enjoy your visit 👋 </h3>
-<p align="center"> I'm 24 a computer systems engineer, currently working in Toluca Estado de México </p>
+<p align="center"> I'm 24 a computer systems engineer, currently working from Canada but mostly from Toluca, Mexico </p>
 </br>

 <h2 align="center"> Right now I'm using 👨‍💼 </h2>